fycdev/badminton-signup-script/README.md

 - Replace the names list with `.json` to have both name and mobile number so people can unregister themselves
 - Refactor with constants to make it easier to track DOM incase the website alters in any way.
 - Open a `puppeteer` page per person so that requests can be made concurrently instead of sequentially.
+- Refine and create better tests.
+- Optimise tooling such as linting.